Cheap oil kicks euro zone inflation expectations to lowest since October

 LONDON, Dec 23 (Reuters) - A closely followed measure of long-term market euro zone inflation expectations fell to its lowest level since October on Wednesday, as this week’s fall in oil prices to 11-year lows kept alive the prospect of further ECB monetary stimulus.

-The five-year, five-year breakeven forward, a gauge of where markets expect 2025 euro zone inflation forecasts to be in 2020, fell to around 1.66 percent, while yields in the broader euro zone bond market crept up in the temporary absence of the ECB’s bond-buying programme.
+The five-year, five-year breakeven forward, a gauge of where markets expect 2025 euro zone inflation forecasts to be in 2020, fell to 1.6625 percent, while yields in the broader euro zone bond market crept up in the temporary absence of the ECB’s bond-buying programme.

 Even though the measure has been criticised for being too sensitive to short-term moves in oil prices and for being based on illiquid instruments, it continues to be watched closely by investors and by the European Central Bank (ECB) itself.